-In this case, I’m using a resume example of a Senior Business Analyst that I made up based on a real business analyst I know.
+In this case, I’m using a resume sample of a Senior Business Analyst that I made up based on a real business analyst I know.
 First, I’ll show you a portion of a sample job description, and then talk about some of the places where the resume was edited to match it (target it) to the desired job.

 Sample Business Analyst Job Description

 We’re looking for a Business Analyst with Oracle ERP Cloud Service experience (preferred), a thorough understanding of human resources business functions, and experience in requirements gathering, business process improvement, and software testing including planning, execution, and reporting.
 Some of the specific requirements include: